Temporary Navigation Center fully occupied

 Overview of encampment outreach work

-“We are trying to find options not just for now — not just for a problem that is epitomizing a larger problem — but thinking beyond that to say what are we going to do in general for all of our communities who are facing homelessness,” said Minneapolis City Coordinator Nuria Rivera-Vandermyde during a recent presentation to a City Council committee.
+“We are trying to find options not just for now — not just for a problem that is epitomizing a larger problem — but thinking beyond that to say what are we going to do in general for all of our communities who are facing homelessness,” said Minneapolis City Coordinator Nuria Rivera-Vandermyde during a presentation to a City Council committee in fall of 2018.

-Several departments across the City enterprise have been heavily involved in outreach work at the encampment.
+Several departments across the City enterprise were heavily involved in outreach work at the encampment.

-- The Minneapolis Health Department: The City’s Health Department has taken the lead in coordinating work with several partners to improve sanitation, health and hygiene at the encampments.
-Key priorities include:
+- The Minneapolis Health Department: The City’s Health Department took the lead in coordinating work with several partners to improve sanitation, health and hygiene at the encampments.
+Key priorities included:

 - Improving sanitation by installing portable toilets and handwashing stations to prevent the spread of disease such as hepatitis A. (Note: With the arrival of cold weather, the stations have been replaced with sanitizing wipes.)